 I am Libby Hill aged 47; single parent of 2 boys Tom aged 10 and George 8.
 Prior to starting this business I had a business with my ex husband.
-When we split up I decided to return to my previous career as a speech and language therapist but as there were no jobs locally, I decided to pursue independent therapy by setting up Small Talk Ltd. By the time I was ready to practise there was little market for private therapy as we were in the midst of a recession and parents preferred to wait for free NHS appointments than pay.
+When we split up I decided to return to my previous career as a speech and language therapist but as there were no jobs locally, I decided to pursue independent therapy by setting up Small Talk Ltd. By the time I was ready to practise there was little market for private stuttering treatment therapy as we were in the midst of a recession and parents preferred to wait for free NHS appointments than pay.
 In the first 6 months, despite my best efforts in terms of advertising and marketing, I had just 2 referrals!

 In many ways this was a good thing because I had to pursue other ways of making money while waiting for the phone to ring.
 I did telesales, telemarketing, cleaning and set up a security business for a friend.
 I also found that people came to me for practical help with their small businesses because running a business depends on the same business drivers as another, whatever field you’re in.